msmalley/BCE/php-login/README.md

 # BC Embassy PHP Login Example

-[BCE.asia](http://bce.asia) is a non-profit dedicated to educating and promoting Asian communities on block-chain technologies.
+[BCE.asia](http://bce.asia) is a non-profit dedicated to educating Asian communities on block-chain technologies.

 This freely available example uses PHP and the block-chain as a way to authenticate login without the need for a database and for the length of that login to be based on the amount of Bitcoin the user directly sends.